-How to restore Apple Music library
+How to restore Apple Music library and never lose it again

-5.9K views
+9.9K views

-6 min read
+8 min read

 Why is your Apple Music library missing?

 Apple Music is an app on all Apple devices that is both a streaming service and a library of purchases.
-It was built on top of iTunes and has a convoluted UX due to the amount of features jammed in one place.
+It was built on top of iTunes and has a bit of convoluted UX due to the amount of features jammed in one place.

 That’s why there are plenty of reasons for seeing music missing on iPhone and Mac:

-• Your library might not be properly synced between devices (either partially or completely)
+• Your library might not be properly synced between devices (either partially or completely).

-• Physical music files might have been moved to a different location on your Mac
+• Physical music files might have been moved to a different location on your Mac.

-• Music files might not have been downloaded from the cloud
+• Music files might not have been downloaded from the cloud.

-• Files have been deleted
+• Files have been deleted.

-• Apple Music is experiencing server issues
+• Apple Music is experiencing server issues.

-• There’s not enough storage space on your device
+• There’s not enough storage space on your device.

 How to recover deleted music from iCloud